100 Sights in Milan, Italy (with Map and Images)

 Wikipedia: Italian submarine Enrico Toti (S 506) (EN), Website

-The church of Santa Croce is a Roman Catholic church located in Milan, Italy, located in Via Sidoli, in the Acquabella area, not far from Piazzale Susa and Piazzale Novelli.
-Built to a design by the Piedmontese architect Cecilio Arpesani (1853-1924) between 1913 and 1917, it was erected into the parish on 9 February 1920.
+The church of Santa Croce is a Catholic place of worship of the Ambrosian rite in Milan located in Via Sidoli, in the Acquabella area, not far from Piazzale Susa and Piazzale Novelli.
+Built to a design by the Piedmontese architect Cecilio Arpesani (1853-1924) between 1913 and 1917, it was erected into a parish on 9 February 1920.

 The church of San Martino in Lambrate is the parish church of Lambrate, a district of Milan, in the metropolitan city and archdiocese of Milan. it is part of the deanery of Città Studi-Lambrate-Venice.